rails/rails/guides/source/getting_started.md

 The next part of the message contains a hash.
 The `:locale` key in this hash simply indicates which spoken language template should be retrieved.
 By default, this is the English - or "en" - template.
-The next key, `:formats` specifies the format of template to be served in response.
+The next key, `:formats` specifies the format of the template to be served in response.
 The default format is `:html`, and so Rails is looking for an HTML template.
 The final key, `:handlers`, is telling us what _template handlers_ could be used to render our template. `:erb` is most commonly used for HTML templates, `:builder` is used for XML templates, and